Iranian forces say they seized British-flagged oil tanker in Gulf

 The Guards, an elite force under the command of Supreme Leader Ayatollah Ali Khamenei, said they seized the Stena Impero at the request of Iranian authorities for “not following international maritime regulations,” state television reported.

+Northern Marine Management said the Stena Impero was heading north towards Iran.
+Northern Marine Group is owned by Stena AB.

-Refinitiv tracking data showed the British-operated and Liberian-flagged Mesdar also changed course sharply after entering the Gulf and started heading toward the Iranian coast, about 40 minutes after the Stena Impero shifted direction.
+Refinitiv tracking data showed the British-operated and Liberian-flagged Mesdar also changed course sharply after entering the Gulf and started heading towards the Iranian coast, about 40 minutes after the Stena Impero shifted direction.

+British foreign minister Jeremy Hunt said “I’m extremely concerned” about the seizures of both ships.

 There was no immediate word from the Guards about the second tanker.
 Mesdar’s manager Norbulk said it was checking the report.